CosmoStat/Tutorials/presentation_tips.md

 - may have been asked to attend your talk

 Negative
-: When you start, the audience is thinking to many different things.
+: When you start, the audience is thinking about many different things.
 **They all have to start thinking about the same thing.**
 They have to start thinking about what *you* are thinking.
 It's strange if you think about it.
 Not easy.